West of Hell

-West of Hell is a 2018 American Western horror film directed by Michael Steves and starring Tony Todd, Michael Eklund and Lance Henriksen.
+West of Hell is a 2018 American horror Western film directed by Michael Steves and starring Tony Todd, Michael Eklund and Lance Henriksen.

 Reception

 James Evans of Starburst gave the film a negative review and wrote, "Made for nowt and unable to hide budget limitations, the film tries to keep your attention with basic philosophising on good and evil and occasional nudity and gore, but it’s all for nought because there’s little substance here."